Compute Or Load KV Cache? Why Not Both?

+This is because, in the attention operation, later tokens must attend to all previous tokens, resulting in a higher computational cost as the sequence progresses.
+However, the size of key-value vectors remain the same regardless of position, meaning I/O access cost is uniform across all tokens.

+To validate this hypothesis, we conducted long-context prefill experiments using chunked prefill, where each chunk contains a fixed 512 tokens.
+As shown in \Figref{fig:chunk-prefill-latency}, the results exhibit a clear pattern: latency per chunk increases linearly with its index, with earlier chunks requiring less computation, while \kv memory usage remains constant across all chunks.

-As illustrated in Figure~\ref{fig:cake-diagram}, upon receiving a request, \sys splits the sequence into chunks and initiates two simultaneous processes: (1) The local GPU computes \kv from the beginning chunk of the prompt, progressing towards the end.
-(2) The data streaming process fetches \kv starting from the last chunk, moving in reverse direction.
-This bidirectional approach continues until the two processes converge in the middle, signaling the completion of \kv generation for the entire prompt.
-We discuss the whole algorithms in Appendix~\ref{sec:algorithm} and the system implementation details in Appendix~\ref{sec:implementation}.
+Leveraging this insight, \sys schedules earlier chunks for computation and later chunks for I/O loading.
+As illustrated in Figure~\ref{fig:cake-diagram}, upon receiving a request, \sys splits the sequence into chunks and initiates two parallel processes: (1) The local GPU computes \kv from the beginning chunk, progressing forward.
+(2) The data loading process fetches \kv from the last chunk, moving in reverse direction.
+This bidirectional strategy continues until the two processes meet in the middle, completing \kv generation for the entire prompt.